 Choosing the stain color upstairs was a similar process to downstairs.
 I had already narrowed down that I didn't want the wood to be stained clear, I wanted them to be a very light color.
 And, I didn't want it to be orange.

 A sample area was sanded and then stained with the color we thought was what I wanted.

-My maple floors were stained in DuraSeal nutmeg and I used the satin finish as I did on the main level.
+My maple floors were stained in DuraSeal nutmeg and I used the satin finish (I think it was a polyurethane finish on top) as I did on the main level.

 In real life, the floor is lighter, but I've never been able to capture the color perfectly with my camera.
 I'm thinking it's a lighting issue since there is no natural light right there.

 I've been asked about dust from sanding my floors more times than I can count.
 You can pay extra for dustless sanding.
 Which is essentially done by using equipment that collects the dust in a bad (kind of like your little sanders).
 It was phenomenal!
 I don't anyone will guarantee that their sanding system is 100% dust-free, but, this was certainly as close as you can get.
 I didn't have dust!
 None in the air, on the floor, or anywhere else.
 I wasn't expecting that and it was such a bonus!!
 If you have a dustless sanding available to you, don't hesitate - sign up for that!!

 This is what the floors looked like seconds after sanding.
 No dust on the floors!
 I'll have to admit they did have to broom sweep and vacuum corners but overall, there was surprisingly little dust or debris of any kind anywhere!